CU-ESIIL/resilience-rare-hydrologic-events-management-innovation-summit-2025__15/docs/team.md

 permalink: /team/
 ---

-# Team — Innovation Summit 2025 Group 15
+# Wakpa Yamni Team — Innovation Summit 2025 Group 15

 Use this page to keep contact details current so collaborators can reach you quickly during the sprint.